amannraawat/amannraawat/README.md

 ### Hi👽  I'm Aman Rawat

 - 🔭 I’m currently pursuing BCA from ITM(Institute of Technology and Management).
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning data science.
 - 👯 I’m looking to work on my communication and coding skills.
 - 💬 Ask me related to programming.
 - 📫 How to reach me: Linkedin - https://www.linkedin.com/in/aman-rawat-17b03a226/  Twitter - https://twitter.com/rAwatt_